james-stevens/dnsflsk/README.md

 For `start_wsgi` to work, you may need to ensure `gunicorn` is in your run-path, or edit the script.

-Now, from another ssh, you should be able to run something like
+Then, from another ssh, you should be able to run something like

 ```
 $ curl 'http://127.0.0.1:800/dns/api/v1.0/resolv?name=www.google.com'